 A good proxy server comes in handy when hiding identity, enhancing anonymity and scrapping important information.
-Whether you use static or rotation proxies, you get the benefit of crawling at high speeds and high bandwidth.
+Whether you use static or rotation proxies, you can crawl at high speeds and bandwidth.

-In this article, we'll be going over the major difference between static and rotating proxies as well as the proxy scraper that will help you crawl webpages effectively.
+In this article, we'll review the significant difference between static and rotating proxies and the proxy scraper that will help you crawl web pages effectively.

 What Is A Static Proxy?

 A static proxy lets you access a site from one unique static IP address.
-They connect to sites online through timely sticky sessions that can last anywhere from 5 to 45 minutes or longer.
+They connect to sites online through timely sticky sessions lasting anywhere from five to 45 minutes or longer.
 There's no IP rotation with static proxies.